 Kulturkaufhaus Dussmann is a great store with a huge English language section, which is divided by genre.
 They even had a table for modern gothic fiction, which I found very prescient, since we seem to be seeing something of a gothic revival going on at the moment.
 Much as I enjoyed browsing, I womanfully limited myself to buying only two books.
 Dussmann have even got a sphinx – a real sphinx that dates back to 1495 BC and is on loan from the nearby Egyptian museum.

 By now it was around noon and I hadn’t eaten anything since a yoghurt at six in the morning, so I had lunch (a salmon poke bowl) in one of the many hipster restaurants around Friedrichstraße.
 I also caught my only glimpse of Berlin’s newest tourist attraction, the anti-climate-change activists calling themselves the Last Generation, who are mostly notable for the tendency to glue themselves to streets and to pour paint and other liquids on artworks and luxury shops.
 Now I happen to think that the Last Generation folks are idiots, who are certainly not helping the cause they claim to serve.
 But based on media coverage, I had expected that you couldn’t take a step in Berlin without stumbling over a Last Generation activist.
 And apparently they were protesting and blocking roads somewhere in the city, while I was there.
 However, I only saw a small cluster of activists on Friedrichstraße, holding up a banner.
 I was a bit confused, because that part of Friedrichstraße is a pedestrian zone, so if you want to block motorised traffic, that’s about the worst place in the city to do it.
 However, it turned out that the activists were picketing the office of the Deutsche Bank on Friedrichstraße.
 Which I actually don’t mind, because they weren’t actively stopping anybody from going anywhere, though if you wanted to go into the bank (I didn’t), you had to walk around them and listen to their shouting.
+And besides, Deutsche Bank very likely had it coming.

 Regarding the pedestrian zone in part of Friedrichstraße, this is actually a huge battle in Berlin at the moment, big enough that the rest of Germany is aware of it.
 After actually seeing the pedestrianised part of Friedrichstraße, the whole thing seems like a lot ado about very little.
 For starts, they only turned a few hundred meters of Friedrichstraße into a pedestrian zone – most of the (pretty long) street is still open to motorised traffic.
 And while I don’t think turning Friedrichstraße or part of it into a pedestrian zone is a bad idea per se, the execution doesn’t work IMO.
 Because the pedestrianised part of Friedrichstraße is basically a canyon flanked by mostly post-1990 office and commercial buildings some seven or eight stories tall.
 Several of those buildings are banks or offices or otherwise not really of great interest to average passer-by.
 A large part of the street is taken up by a brutalist slab of concrete that houses a Russian cultural center, a legacy of old East Berlin.
 There are some high-end shops, but no cafés or restaurants.
 In short, it’s not a particularly pleasant stretch of road – in fact, the still motorised parts of Friedrichstraße are much nicer with many beautiful nineteenth century buildings and cafés and restaurants.
 They did dump a few artsy looking benches onto the street, but there are no planters or trees to provide shade and the sun glared down onto the tarmac.
 So in short, you can sit down, which is nice, but it’s not a very pleasant place to sit.
 And since they only banished cars, but not bicycles, you are also at risk of having a bicycle run over your foot.
 Finally, the whole experiment is extremely expensive, costing approx. 213000 Euros per year.
 Having seen how unimpressive it actually looks, that’s an enormous waste of money.